4 Working Ways to Fix Excel Toolbar Missing Issue

 Fix Excel Toolbar Missing

-Fix 2: Close & Re-open the Excel to Solve Excel Toolbar Missing
+Fix 2: Close & Re-Open Excel to Solve Excel Toolbar Missing

 Another yet option that you can try to make your toolbar visible is to close & re-open the Excel.